 Sweet and Spicy Green Beans

 Are you ready for a ridiculously easy recipe?
 As in, so easy that I probably shouldn’t even be posting?
 But.
-These sweet and spicy green beans are a complete staple at our house.
+These honey green beans are a complete staple at our house.
 We’re talking they show up on our dinner table a minimum of once a week.
 Ahem, usually more.
 Please don’t judge.

 And yet it never occurred to me to share them here.
 Not at all.
 Even though every time I make them, the husband and I both stand at the kitchen counter eating green bean after green bean straight from the baking sheet while simultaneously attempting to put the rest of dinner on our actual plates.